 While XGBoost stood out distinctly, it's pivotal to understand the nuanced performances of the other models: Random Forest, LightGBM, and CatBoost.
 These models, though effective in their capacities, displayed distinct variability across different stock tickers.
 Breiman (2001) in his seminal work on Random Forests, elucidated the model's ability to reduce overfitting through the creation of an "ensemble" of decision trees.
 However, in the intricate domain of stock predictions, where multiple factors interplay, even a robust ensemble can miss out on capturing some nuanced relationships.
 LightGBM and CatBoost, newer entrants into the machine learning realm, bring advanced gradient boosting methodologies.
 Their variability in performance underscores a core principle in financial econometrics: the idiosyncratic nature of stocks.
 Each stock, governed not just by market dynamics but also sectoral and firm-specific news, can resonate differently with algorithmic structures, leading to these observed variabilities.

-9.3 Limitations and Scope
+9.3 Limitations and Scope for Future Research

 Every analytical endeavor, while shedding light on certain aspects, also comes with its set of constraints.
 The study, though comprehensive, focuses primarily on NASDAQ-listed companies.
 This geographical and exchange-centric concentration might not capture the global intricacies of stock behaviors, especially during a worldwide event like the COVID-19 pandemic.
 The sentiment scores, albeit aggregated from a range of sources, provide a macro view of sentiment, potentially overlooking more granular sentiment fluctuations on a day-to-day basis.
 Furthermore, while the models are trained on a decade of data, the inherent unpredictability of stock markets means that past performance is not always indicative of future results.
 This principle is well-embedded in financial literature and serves as a reminder of the tentative nature of stock return predictions.